-Q1: When they were young what was then used to cook food at home?
+Q1: When they were young, what was then used for cooking food at home?

-Answer: When they were young coal, wood and cow dung were used to cook food at home.
+Answer: When they were young, coal, wood and cow dung were used for cooking food at home.

-Q2: In the past 10 years use of which cooking fuel has increased in your area?
+Q2: In the past 10 years, the use of which cooking fuel has increased in your area?
 Use of which fuel has decreased?

-Answer: In past 10 years use of LPG and electricity has increased.
-Use of cow dung and wood has decreased.
+Answer: In the past 10 years, the use of LPG and electricity has increased.
+The use of cow dung and wood has decreased.

 Q3: Guess the use of which fuel would increase and which would decrease in the next 10 years.

-Answer: In next 10 years use of LPG and electricity will increase.
-Use of cow dung and wood will decrease.
+Answer: In the next 10 years, the use of LPG and electricity will increase.
+The use of cow dung and wood will decrease.